BetoBob/PolyRatings-Analysis/README.md

-## Analysis of Polyratings Reviews
+# Analysis of Polyratings Reviews
-# Robert Hensley
-# DATA 301 Final Project
+*DATA 301 Final Project*

 Open the presentation.ipynb for detailed information about my project!